yuanz03/tp/docs/DeveloperGuide.md

       Use case ends.

-* 1b.
-Multiple delete parameters are provided (e.g., both team and player).

-    * 1b1.
-PlayBook shows an error message indicating only one entity can be deleted at a time.

-      Use case ends.

 **Use case: UC05 - Assign a player to a team**

 **MSS**

 1. User requests to reassign a specific player to a different team.
-2. PlayBook checks if the player is a captain of their current team.
-3. PlayBook reassigns the player to the new team.
+2. PlayBook reassigns the player to the new team.
-4. If the player was a captain, PlayBook removes their captain status and notifies the user.

     Use case ends.